bradleyfalzon/tlsx/README.md

 (gopacket)[https://github.com/google/gopacket] (see example).

-*This program is not used internally by myself anymore, and may not have an updated list of ciphers, extensions etc. But it may work for you.*
+*This program is not used internally by myself anymore, and may not have an updated list of ciphers, extensions etc. But it may work for you.
+It was written when I was first learning Go, and there's no tests.*

 # Example usage